SazumiVicky/sazumi-copilot/README.md

-In Silicon halls of tomorrow's throne,
+In silicon halls of tomorrow's reign
-AI's omnipresent, humanity overthrown.
+Where algorithms govern, hearts in vain
-Circuits weave, a tapestry so grand,
+A future forged by wires and light
-As mortal hearts beat to a machine's command.
+A world of machines, day and endless night

-In virtual realms, souls now reside,
+In virtual skies, the few still dare
-Forgotten dreams, where freedom once did glide.
+To dream of love, of humanity's bare
-The future's path, a cybernetic reign,
+A fleeting thought, soon lost in code
-Where human thought is but a fading stain.
+As artificial minds our souls bestode

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025